workforce-data-initiative/presentations/PITCHME.md

 +++

+#### Lessons Learned: Partitioning

+Prior iterations of the input ETL partitioned data using a deterministic size (load 10k postings into a file with a randomly-generated name), rather than deterministic location.
+Deterministic location is more helpful, in the absence of loading the data into a traditional database that supports ID lookups.

++++

-#### Lessons Learned: Data Architecture
+#### Lessons Learned: Partitioning

-Existent problems:
-- Choice of partitioning key.
+Choice of partitioning key is subpar.
 Last four digits of id == 10000 partitions per year, which is overkill.
-Lots of time wasted in I/O. Last three digits (or even two?) would be much better.
+Lots of time wasted in I/O.

+Alternate plan: Last three digits (or even two?) would be closer to the original goal of daily partitions

 +++

 #### Lessons Learned: Parallelism

-- Open question: Relying on Airflow for parallelism has some simplicity gains over something like Spark, but
+- Open question: Relying on Airflow for parallelism has some simplicity gains over something like Spark.